mousebird-consulting-inc/WhirlyGlobe/tutorial/ios/building_from_cocoapod.md

 Pods are pretty easy to use, which is kind of the point.
 If you haven't installed the pod gem, go <a href= "http://guides.cocoapods.org/using/getting-started.html#getting-started" target="_blank">follow their instructions</a>.
 You'll need that software to do the rest of this.

 Every project you use Cocoapods in is going to need a Podfile.
-Yours should look like this.
+Yours should look something like this.

 {% highlight bash %}
 platform :ios, '13.0'